Carzit/sd-webui-samplers-scheduler/README.md

 # sd-webui-samplers-scheduler Seniorious

 ## Introduce
-A samplers scheduler which can apply different sampler in diffrent generation steps,
+A samplers scheduler which can apply different sampler in diffrent generation steps.

 I hope it will be helpful to achieve a balance between generation speed and image quality.